Delivered Duty Unpaid

 Key Points of Freight Terms DDU:

-• Delivery: The seller arranges and pays for transporting the goods to the agreed destination.
+- Delivery: The seller arranges and pays for the movement of goods by their own means to a place of destination agreed to with the buyer.

-• Risk: The seller bears the risk of loss or damage during transit up to the delivery point.
+- Risk: The risk of loss or damage during transit lies with the seller up to a point known as the delivery point.

-• Import Customs Clearance: The buyer is responsible for handling import customs procedures and paying any duties, taxes, or fees upon arrival in their country.
+- Import Customs Clearance: The buyer is responsible for the customs import clearance and for the payment of all duties, taxes, and fees that might fall due upon the arrival of the shipment in his country.

-• Risk: The risk transfers to the buyer once the goods are delivered to the specified location.
+Risk: The risk passes to the buyer when the goods are delivered to the location indicated.

-freight terms DDU allow the seller to manage and pay for the transportation and export process, while the buyer takes on the responsibility for import duties and customs clearance.
-This arrangement is useful for buyers who prefer to have control over their import procedures and associated costs.
+DDU freight terms allow the seller to handle and pay for the transportation and exportation process, while buyers assume responsibility for import duties and customs clearance.
+It is a structure that will assist buyers who, for their own reasons, will want to retain control of their import procedures and the resultant costs.

 What are the responsibilities of Buyers and Sellers in DDU?